 High School Pilot Program

 Area high school juniors and seniors of outstanding ability can enroll in University classes under the High School Pilot Program.
 Students must have approval from their high school counselor/principal and parent/guardian if under age 18.High school students earn college credit, receive an early introduction to University opportunities and are able to develop skills and knowledge beyond the high school level.
 For more information, contact the Coordinator of the High School Pilot Program, Enrollment Services-Admissions, Lommasson Center 101, The University of Montana-Missoula, Missoula, MT 59812 or phone (406) 243-6266.
-For opportunities in the College of Technology, phone (406) 243-7828.
+For opportunities in the Missoula College, phone (406) 243-7828.